 As of 2021, it was estimated that 350 million people in the world have arthritis (according to the Global RA network).
 Since the disease is so endemic, prevention or treatment is incredibly important, and many drugs have been developed to reduce swelling and pain.
 However, finding a cure for this disorder has been challenging unless the exact cause is determined and unfortunately, clinical trials for drugs designed to address RA are characterized by many challenges.

-RA drugs: challenges in clinical trials
+Rheumatoid Arthritis Drugs: challenges in clinical trials

 Several treatment options for RA can lead to different clinical outcomes.
 Treatment failure may be correlated with established negative predictive or predisposing factors such as genetic factors, comorbidities, extra-articular symptoms (cardiovascular disease), or pregnancy, among others.
 These factors plague clinical trials and that present many challenges.
 Every stage of clinical development must have the safety of patients as the primary focus, even if it isn’t the primary end goal.
 Hence, choosing the correct sample size, dosage, effectiveness, and other aspects are necessary before starting a clinical trial.
 Statistical challenges, for the most part, emerge at this point.
 Having reliable comparators, cautiously selecting study participants, and tracking long-term safety are all important aspects of testing new RA drugs effectively 2.